Sinchanm10/E-tutor/README.md

 Integration with LMS platforms like Moodle, Google Classroom.

 ## 🧾 License
 This project is licensed under the MIT License.
-See the License.md file for more information.
+See the <a href= "https://github.com/Sinchanm10/E-tutor/blob/master/LICENSE">License.md</a> file for more information.

 ## 📬 Contact
 Built with ❤️ by Sinchan Mallick